AidenBradley24/card-games/README.md

 # Card Games

 A collection of card games made using React and TypeScript.
-Feel free to make your own using the card-engine components and pull request.
+Feel free to make your own games using the card-engine components and pull request.